vkhazin/multicloud-courseware/course-introduction/lab-console.md

 1. Open a browser to [https://console.cloud.google.com/](https://console.cloud.google.com/)
 2. Create a new account or login with existing credentials
 3. Search for `IAM` and select `IAM & admin`
-4. Follow the link below to educate yourself on GCP IAM principals
+4. Follow the link below to educate yourself on GCP IAM principles
    1. There is no option to add a user
    2. [GCP access](https://cloud.google.com/iam/docs/overview) can be granted to any Google account, Google Group, G-Suite user, or Cloud Identity
    3. There is no GCP user groups either, there are Google Groups, G-Suite Groups, and [Cloud Identity Groups](https://cloud.google.com/identity/docs/concepts/groups)